jacobemery/mongodb_lab/README.md

-# Ansible playbooks to install and uninstall MongoDB
+# Ansible playbooks to install and uninstall MongoDB in private lab environments.

 ## 1) Install Ansible:
 ~~~